 Passing scores and valid test dates are listed in the table below.
 Questions about the basic skills examination requirement should be directed to the advising office in the College of Education and Human Development.

 Professional Readiness Exam subtests (test dates 10/2013 to 10/2017)

 Reading and Writing

 |Writing||Pass||English + Writing||*22||Writing||1129|

-If a student was considered to have passed two of the three PRE subtests (either with a passing score on the PRE or by using the ACT or MME alternative subscores) and has taken the MTTC PRE and met the alternative minimum score on the third subtest, then they will be considered to have met the basic skills examination requirement as long as they are certified teachers before October 1, 2025.
-This option cannot be used in conjunction with SAT or Basic Skills Test subscores.
+If a candidate was considered to have passed two of the three PRE subtests (either with a passing score on the PRE or by using the ACT or MME alternative subscores) and has taken the MTTC PRE and met the alternative minimum score on the third subtest, then they will be considered to have met the basic skills examination requirement as long as they are certified teachers before October 1, 2025.